mstksg/inCode/copy/entries/lenses-and-prisms.md

 we use the `(,)` instance for `Bifunctor` with `first`, and for prisms we use the `Either` instance.)

-The fact that these are identical actually hint that we can unify the representation of `Lens'` and `Prism'` to be one single data type.
-But that is a topic for a different day!

 So, again, **every sum yields prisms**, and **every prism witnesses one side of a sum**.